mwosinski/HOL-ServiceBusServiceRemoting/HOL.md

 This hands-on lab walks you through this scenario using a sample application that replicates, albeit in a simplistic manner, the application architecture at Fictional Bank.

+> **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in the latest build of the [Windows Azure training kit](http://bit.ly/WindowsAzureTK) or in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-ServiceBusServiceRemoting-VS2012).

 <a name="Objectives"></a>
 ### Objectives ###